Molly Griggs

 Molly Griggs is an American stage and television actress.

 Early and personal life

 The daughter of Ken and Lindsay Griggs, she has a brother, Austin, and a sister, Laura.
 Originally from Washington DC, they moved to North Carolina when Molly was six years old.
 Griggs and her family were involved in the Cape Fear Regional Theatre, which fostered her interest in acting.
 She attended Terry Sanford High School in Fayetteville, North Carolina and Carnegie Mellon University in Pittsburgh, graduating with a bachelor's degree in fine arts for acting.

 Career

 Theatre

 She appeared in the off-Broadway production of Linda opposite Janie Dee prior to making her Broadway debut as Minnie Fay in a 2018 revival of Hello, Dolly! alongside Bernadette Peters.
-In 2025, she can be seen on Broadway in John Proctor is the Villain at the Booth Theatre alongside Sadie Sink and Gabriel Ebert.
+In 2025, she appeared in the Broadway play John Proctor Is the Villain at the Booth Theatre alongside Sadie Sink and Gabriel Ebert.

 Television

 She appeared in the series pilot of HBO drama series Succession alongside Kieran Culkin.

 In 2020, she was cast in Peacock true crime drama anthology series Dr. Death as Wendy Young, the girlfriend of Dr. Christopher Duntsch.
 That year, she also appeared in the series Prodigal Son.
 In 2021, she could be seen playing Isabelle Carrick in M. Night Shyamalan series Servant.

 She appeared as Dr. Max Goodwin’s (Ryan Eggold) daughter, Luna Goodwin, in NBC medical drama New Amsterdam.
 In 2024, a spin-off series for her character was mooted with the involvement of series creator, executive producer and showrunner David Schulner.

 In 2023, she was cast as Lilly Schumacher, President Morgan’s Social Secretary, in Shondaland mystery series The Residence.